ArtShp/numberlink-SAT-solver/README.md

 $$

 4. Each end point has exactly one neighbor represented as path cell with the same number.
-Thus, we prohibit to have more or less than one neighbor with the same number, but there are no limitations for neighbors with different numbers.
+Thus, we prohibit having more or less than one neighbor with the same number, but there are no limitations for neighbors with different numbers.
-This condition says that from each end point there is exactly one path.
+This condition states that from each end point there is exactly one path.
 It's described by two conditions: if there is an end point, then there is at least one and at most one path cell with the same number.

 $$